ANIMAL ANATOMY and PHYSIOLOGY BAG101

 • Explain the muscular system in animals, including the structure and function of muscles.

-• Explain the skeletal system of a typical mammal, in terms of both structure and function.
+• Explain skeletal systems of a typical mammal, in terms of both structure and function.

 • Explain the biological mechanisms underlying the growth and development of animals.